ericroy/unity-http-requests/README.md

 ### Windows

 On Windows, the C++ implementation statically links CURL and zlib.
 It dynamically links against SChannel as its TLS/Crypto provider since SChannel ships with windows.
-SChannel exists as far back as Windows Vista, so that's likely the lowest supported version of Windows, though I have not tested this.
+SChannel exists as far back as Windows Vista, so that's likely the lowest supported version of Windows, though I have not verified this.

 Only the x86_64 architecture is supported, there is no 32 bit library.